The twisted coarse Baum--Connes conjecture and relative hyperbolic groups: Filtered -algebra and controlled -theory

 In the following, we shall recall some techniques for the computation of quantitative $K$-theory formulated in \cite{GuentnerWillettYu2024DynamicalComplexity}.
-Those techniques are crucial to reduce to computation of the $K$-theory of Roe algebra of relative hyperbolic group to that of peripheral subgroups.
+Those techniques are crucial to reduce to computation of the $K$-theory of twisted Roe algebras of relative hyperbolic group to that of peripheral subgroups.

 \begin{definition} Let $A$ be a filtered $C^*$-algebra, and $I$ be a $C^*$-ideal in $A$ equipped with its own filtration.
 We say that $I$ is a \textit{filtered ideal} of $A$ if for any $r \geq 0$, $I_r \subset A_r$, and if for any $r, s \geq 0$, $A_s \cdot I_r \cup I_r \cdot A_s \subset I_{s+r}$. \end{definition}